What happens if my mortgage servicer doesn't pay the insurance or property taxes on time?

 Another reason your mortgage company might require an escrow account is to make sure that money is available to pay the escrow disbursements, even if you're sometimes late making payments.
 In fact, most servicers collect an escrow cushion, typically two months' worth of escrow payments, to pay for unexpected increases or costs.

-If make don't make your mortgage payments on time, the late payments will damage your credit.
+The late payments will damage your credit if you don't make your mortgage payments on time.
 If you fall far enough behind, usually 120 days, the servicer can start a foreclosure.

 To avoid making late payments, you could: